 Academic units, which must indicate their willingness to admit applicants, frequently set higher standards than those established by the Graduate College.
-Many qualified applicants are denied because only a limited number of students are admitted each year.
+Many qualified applicants are denied because of limits on the number of students admitted each year.

 Notice of Admission Decisions